impassioned pleas / term project

 structure

-Each student's project will include three parts that describe, in turn: 1) a pre-cataclysmic state of being, 2) the cataclysmic event's advent and progress, and 3) the adaptive changes experienced by the survivors of the cataclysm.
-I will not provide length prescriptions, but do recommend thinking about the total project as the equivalent (in time and effort) of a polished, 25-30 page story or 15-page research project.
+Each student's project will include two parts that describe, in turn: 1) a pre-cataclysmic state of being, 2) the adaptive changes experienced by the survivors of the cataclysm.
+I will not provide length prescriptions, but I recommend thinking about the total project as the equivalent (in time and effort) of a polished, 15-20 page story or 10-page research project.

-change (part three): consider the changes catalyzed by the event.
+a life transformed (part two): consider the changes catalyzed by the event.
 Whether you focus on life at the level of the government or the family (or something else), the kinds of details relayed should match in scope what you describe in part one of the project.

 mode

 Students may render the world of their imaginings in a number of ways, employing a variety of genres and media.
-Students must use three different modes of approach as they move across the three required sections.
-Please note that at least two of the three sections must constitute some form of writing, and at least one of these two pieces of writing must take its cue from option #1, #2, #3, #4, #5, or #6.
+Students must use two different modes of approach as they move across the two required sections.
+Please note that at least one of the two sections must constitute some form of writing, and at least one of these two pieces of writing must take its cue from option #1, #2, #3, #4, #5, or #6.

 Possible approaches include: